 Abstract

-The global food system is at a crucial stage, facing unprecedented challenges that threaten its ability to sustainably feed a growing population.
+The global food system is at a crucial stage, facing unprecedented challenges threatening that its ability to sustainably feed a growing population.
 This paper explores the multifaceted issues faced by current food systems, including environmental degradation, inequitable access, and inefficiencies that compromise both human and ecological health.
 We analyze the urgent need for a transformative approach that addresses these challenges and aligns with the Sustainable Development Goals (SDGs), particularly those focused on hunger, health, and sustainable production.
 The paper argues that a reimagined food system must be sustainable, resilient, and equitable to ensure long-term food security and social justice.
 By examining case studies of innovative practices and policies, we highlight pathways for systemic change that can foster environmental stewardship, economic viability, and social inclusion.
 This highlights the importance of integrating sustainability principles into food system transformation efforts to create a more robust framework for future food security.

-Key words : Food system, SDG’S , Sustainable, Resilient and Equitable food systems.
+Keywords : Food system, SDG, Sustainable, Resilient and Equitable food systems.

 Introduction

 Today's agriculture has multiple issues, such as feeding the world's enlarging population, reducing rural poverty worldwide, and managing ecosystem goods and services in the face of environmental change.
-In order to increase the effectiveness of a particular element or activity, studies have historically evaluated or examined components of current production and consumption systems with the hope that doing so will increase the efficiency of the entire system.
+To increase the effectiveness of a particular element or activity, studies have historically evaluated or examined components of current production and consumption systems with the hope that doing so will increase the efficiency of the entire system.
 But in the past few decades, it has become evident that these complicated problems require a more comprehensive framework (Ruben et al., 2021).
-As a result, in order to find intervention sites for improving food security, a food systems approach has been widely used to determine, examine, and assess the effects and feedback of the different actors, activities, and outputs of the systems.
+As a result, to find intervention sites for improving food security, a food systems approach has been widely used to determine, examine, and assess the effects and feedback of the different actors, activities, and outputs of the systems.

 Food System

 Food systems is a complex term that includes everything from farm to table.
 Food systems encompass the entire range of actors and their interlinked activities involved in the production and consumption aspects in which they are embedded (Anonymous, 2024; Caron et al., 2018).
-This includes every processes in the food production starting from production till in reaches the end user and even after that including waste recycling and recovery.
+This includes every process in the food production, starting from production till it reaches the end user and even after that, including waste recycling and recovery.

 Fig 1 : Elements of Food System